Mary Lane: Gurlitt case

 Between November 2013 and late 2015, Lane published a series of scoops on the front page and numerous articles inside of the Wall Street Journal about the art trove of Hildebrand Gurlitt, one of Hitler's primary art dealers.

 In February 2012, the German government in Bavaria had confiscated the works from Gurlitt's son, Cornelius Gurlitt, but had kept the find a secret, in violation of the Washington Principles, a set of international guidelines on looted art that Germany had signed in 1998.
 The collection of over 1,200 paintings, sculptures and works on paper included pieces by Edgar Degas, Claude Monet, George Grosz, and Henri Matisse.
 Lane was the first to publish the news of how Cornelius Gurlitt decided to bequeath his art cache to the Kunstmuseum Bern in Switzerland and that the museum was prepared to accept the estate.

 Much of Lane's work tracked two oil paintings stolen by the Nazis from Jewish Europeans, Matisse's "Woman with a Fan" and "Two Riders on a Beach" by Max Liebermann, both present in the Gurlitt trove.
 After four years of holding the works, Germany returned them to the families of the original owners.

 Alt-right activist, white supremacist, and Holocaust denier Carolyn Yeager has targeted Lane's coverage of art collector and World Jewish Congress head Ronald Lauder and Lauder's calls for increased investigation of artworks looted from Jewish Europeans by the Nazis currently held in German museums.

 Lane researched the Gurlitt family and Hitler's art looting programs for her first non-fiction book, Hitler's Last Hostages: Looted Art and the Soul of the Third Reich.
-Aevitas Creative Management represents Lane.

 Since leaving the Journal in December 2015, Lane has worked as a European art contributor for The New York Times, ARTnews, and contributed to Mike Pesca's reporting at Slate.